Report: Harrison Ford has jet run-in at California airport - Entertainment - NZ Herald News

 SANTA ANA, Calif.
-(AP) " Actor Harrison Ford had a potentially serious run-in with an airliner at a Southern California airport, NBC-TV reported Tuesday.
+(AP) " Actor Harrison Ford had a potentially serious run-in with an airliner at a Southern California airport, NBC-TV reported.

 Ford, 74, was told to land his single-engine plane on a runway at John Wayne Airport in Orange County on Monday, but he mistakenly landed it on a parallel taxiway, passing over an American Airlines jet holding nearby, NBC reported (http://nbcnews.to/2kHo2iu ).

 "Was that airliner meant to be underneath me?"
-Ford is heard asking air traffic controllers in a recording, NBC reported.
+Ford is heard asking air traffic controllers in a recording, NBC reported Tuesday.

 American Airlines Flight 1456, with 110 passengers and six crew, departed safely for Dallas a few minutes later.